AlexandruBurlacu/alexandruburlacu.github.io/_posts/2021-05-07-elixir-pattern-matching-magic.md

 I will quickly go through the basics of Elixir pattern matching, before diving into real neat stuff.

-In Elixir `=` doesn't just assign some value to some variable, it actually matches the left-hand side of the expression with the right hand side.
+In Elixir `=` doesn't just assign some value to some variable, it also matches the left-hand side of the expression with the right-hand side.
 So as a result, doing something like the code below is entirely possible.

 ```elixir
 iex(0)> x = 2